mariaka86/Reading-Notes-102/README.md

 ## definition of growth mindset- the ability to be flexible in your thinking.

 **growth mindset reminders:
--accept criticism
+-*accept criticism

--challenge yourself
+-*challenge yourself

--recognize that work is needed regardless of talent**
+-*recognize that work is needed regardless of talent**

      **3 things about me**